Ecgal/Ecgal/README.md

 # Evan Gallagher – Developer Portfolio

-Hey, I’m Evan — a software developer with a background in marketing and product strategy, currently finishing up a Master’s Degree in Software Development.
-I like building tools that are both functional and user-friendly, especially when there’s some creativity involved.
+Hey, I’m Evan, a software developer with a background in marketing and product strategy, currently finishing up a Master’s Degree in Software Development.
+I like building tools that are both functional and user friendly, especially when there’s some creativity involved.
 Below are a few projects I’ve built.

 ---

 ## GoodStuff – iOS Music Player
 GitHub Repo:(https://github.com/Ecgal/GoodStuff-MusicPlayer)

 A simple music player app I built in Swift for my father.
-It’s designed to be clean, minimal, and easy to use — focused on offline playback and a straightforward UI, dessigned with older users in mind.
+It’s designed to be clean, minimal, and easy to use, focused on offline playback and a straightforward UI, dessigned with older users in mind.

 **Tech:** Swift, UIKit
 **Highlights:**